rhoai-mlops/lab-instructions/docs/2-in-the-rhythm-of-data/1b-kfp.md

     ```

-3. Go to OpenShift AI UI.
+3. Go to OpenShift AI Dashboard.
 Select `Experiments` from the left menu and go to `Experiments and runs`.
 You'll see there is one run with the status `Running`.
 Click to see the details of the pipeline run.

     ![experiments.png](./images/experiments.png)